TheCuteOwl/discord-bot-animated-pfp/README.md

 requests library

 Contributing
-Feel free to contribute to this project by submitting pull requests or suggesting improvements.
+Feel free to contribute to this project by submitting pull requests or suggesting improvements !

 Disclaimer
 This project is provided as is without any warranty.
 Use it at your own risk.